Math1987/express-solana-api/README.md

 <br>

 <li><strong>POST /user/remove</strong></li>
-    <em>required header : the authorisation field with the token sended in connect call ( as string )
+    <em>required header : the authorisation field with the token sended in connect.
     <em>required body : signedMessage : a string representing the messageSample (code 2) signed by the owner of Solana address.
     <br>response (json) => status 200 with success : true in body.</em>
 </ul>